Hart's War

 Hart's War is a 2002 American war drama film about a World War II prisoner of war (POW) camp based on the novel by John Katzenbach.
 It stars Bruce Willis as Col. William McNamara and Colin Farrell as Lt.
 Thomas Hart.
 The film co-stars Terrence Howard, Cole Hauser, and Marcel Iures.
 Directed by Gregory Hoblit, the film was shot at Barrandov Studios in Prague, and released on February 15, 2002.
-The film earned mixed reviews, grossing $33.1 million against its $70 million budget.
+The film received mixed reviews and grossed $33.1 million against its $70 million budget.

 Plot

 In late 1944 during the Battle of the Bulge in World War II, U.S. Army intelligence officer First Lieutenant Thomas Hart (Farrell) is captured by German forces.
 While interrogating Hart, the Germans coerce him to divulge intelligence by taking away his boots, causing his feet to become frostbitten and badly injured, and leaving him, naked, in a very cold cell.
 He is then transferred by train to Stalag VI-A prisoner of war camp at Hemer, Germany.
 While en route, a P-51 Mustang attacks (the letters POW were painted on the top of the train, but got covered by thick snow).
 To save themselves, the POWs leave the train and spell P-O-W with their bodies and prevent further strafing.

 After arriving at the new POW camp, Lt.
 Hart is interviewed by the ranking American officer, Colonel William McNamara (Willis).
 When McNamara asks if he cooperated with the Germans after he was captured, Hart denies it.
 McNamara knows this to be a lie when Hart says he only endured three days of interrogation.
 McNamara does not reveal this to Hart, but sends him to bunk in a barracks for enlisted men, rather than allow him to bunk with the other officers.

 Two Black pilots are brought to the camp and assigned to Hart's barracks.
 They are the only African Americans in the camp, and their situation is compounded by their status as officers.
 Staff Sgt.
 Vic W. Bedford (Hauser), a racist, is their primary antagonist.
 One of the pilots, Lt.
 Lamar Archer, is executed when accused of keeping a weapon that Bedford had planted in his bunk.
 When Bedford himself subsequently turns up dead, the surviving pilot, Lt.
 Lincoln A. Scott (Howard) is accused of killing Bedford in retaliation.
 A law student before the war, Hart is appointed by McNamara to defend the accused pilot at his court-martial, a trial to which the amused camp commandant, Oberst Werner Visser (Iureş) agrees.
 As the court martial proceeds, Hart struggles to prove reasonable doubt while dismissing Lt.
 Scott's motive, means, and opportunity.
 As the trial proceeds, Scott takes the stand and takes the opportunity to rail against the racism he and Archer faced in the Army, and excoriates McNamara for forcing two black pilots to bunk in the enlisted men's barracks.